Hardware, software, and other requirements

 Best Practices for deploying agents on Windows

-- Some legacy backup software, such as Backup Exec or Acronis may not completely remove their proprietary VSS extensions when uninstalled from Add/Remove Programs.
-We recommend using their stand-alone uninstaller utility if available to ensure proper cleanup and removal of these agents.
+- Some legacy backup software, such as Backup Exec or Acronis may not completely remove their proprietary VSS extensions when uninstalled using Add/Remove Programs.
+We recommend using the specific stand-alone uninstaller utility if available, to help ensure proper cleanup and removal of these agents.

 - Perform a search for files greater than 50MB created within the last seven days.
 Verify that there are no ongoing large data dumps being performed on the server that can dramatically balloon the size of Axcient x360Recover incremental backup images.
 Some possible examples to avoid: SQL database backups; Quickbooks company file backups; PST File exports or copies, Windows Server Backup images, etc.

 - If large file creation is discovered, alleviate the issue by disabling the source of the file creation, or retarget the file storage to a separate disk volume and then disable that volume from backup by the Axcient x360Recover agent.

 - Applications that generate a large amount of change data on a frequent basis may cause high storage utilization on your appliance.
 We do not recommend capturing unnecessary data (such as other backup solution files, application-level backups of SQL or Quickbooks).
 These types of files should be excluded from backup if possible.